 Wireless technologies have come a long way in recent years, and you don’t need to pay a small fortune to own decent wireless headphones anymore.
-Wireless headphones still have some flaws, though: Bluetooth headphones generally aren’t great for gaming since they tend to lag too much and have poor mic quality, but gaming headphones that use dedicated wireless transmitters lack the portability and versatility of Bluetooth headphones.
+Wireless headphones still have some flaws, though: Bluetooth headphones generally aren’t great for gaming since they tend to lag too much and have poor microphone quality, but gaming headphones that use dedicated wireless transmitters lack the portability and versatility of Bluetooth headphones.
 That said, there are a lot of wireless headphones out there and you’re sure to find a pair that suits your needs.

 We’ve tested nearly 200 wireless headphones and below are our recommendations for the best budget Bluetooth headphones to buy in 2019.
 If you’re looking for a more specific type of headphones, check out our recommendations for the best wireless Bluetooth earbuds under $50 or $100, the best headphones under $50, or take a look at the budget category for our best wireless gaming headsets.

 The best budget headphones that we’ve tested so far are the Mpow H5.
 They're decent headphones that come packed with features that we normally only see on high-end models.
 They don't really excel at anything in particular, but their jack-of-all-trades approach along with their low price make them a worthy consideration.
 The build quality is acceptable, even though there's a lot of plastic used, the ear cups still feel dense and the headband is reinforced with metal, giving them a very sturdy feel.